benoit1906/SnapZones/README.md

 ## Tutorial
 ### Zone Positioning:
-Hold Shift while dragging a window to snap it into a zone.
+Hold Shift while dragging a window to snap it into a zone.<br/>
-With this technique, you can snap a window on up to three zones at once !
+With this technique, you can snap a window on up to three zones at once !<br/>
 Hold Shift while holding the left, right, top or bottom edge of a snapped window to change its size according to the zones.

 ### Shortcut Keys: